Mackinac Island: Nineteenth century to present

 During the War of 1812, the British captured the fort in the siege of Fort Mackinac, the first battle of the conflict.
 The Americans were caught by surprise, not knowing that war had been declared.
 The victorious British attempted to protect their prize by building Fort George on the high ground behind Fort Mackinac.
 In 1814, the Americans and British fought a second battle on the north side of the island.
 The American second-in-command, Major Andrew Holmes, was killed and the Americans failed to recapture the island.
 The federal fur trade station at Mackinac, which had been established by the United States government in 1808, was then taken over by the British.

 By the Treaty of Ghent of 1815, the British returned the island and surrounding mainland to the U.S. The United States reoccupied Fort Mackinac, and renamed Fort George as Fort Holmes after Major Holmes.
 The fort remained under control of the United States government until 1895.
 It provided volunteers to defend the Union during the American Civil War, and was used as a prison for three Confederate States of America sympathizers.

 John Jacob Astor's American Fur Company was centered on Mackinac Island after the War of 1812 and exported beaver pelts for 30 years.
 By the middle of the nineteenth century, commercial fishing for common whitefish and lake trout began to replace the fur trade as the island's primary industry.
 As sport fishing became more popular in the 1880s, hotels and restaurants accommodated tourists coming by train or lake boat from Detroit.

 Between 1795 and 1815, a network of Métis settlements and trading posts was established throughout what is now the U.S. states of Michigan and Wisconsin and to a lesser extent in Illinois and Indiana.
 As late as 1829, the Métis were dominant in the economy of present-day Wisconsin and Northern Michigan.
 Many Métis families are recorded in the U.S. Census for the historic Métis settlement areas along the Detroit and St. Clair rivers, Mackinac Island and Sault Ste.
 Marie, Michigan, as well as Green Bay in Wisconsin.
 Many prominent mixed-race families, such as the Mitchell family of Mackinac, were formed in the late 18th- and early 19th-century fur trading era.
 The Métis have generally not organized as an ethnic or political group in the United States as they have in Canada, where they had armed confrontations in an effort to secure a homeland.
+The Village of Mackinac was incorporated in 1847.